gauravshankarcan/prom-snow/README.md

 When creating a new record ensure the unique fingerprint is set on any field, such that the search function `searchQuery`` can retrieve the record using the unique fingerprint field.

-Ensure the Update record does not modify the unique field, however, all other fields in the ITSM record are capable of being modified
+Ensure the Update record does not modify the unique field, however, all other fields in the ITSM record are capable of being modified.

 The resolve function will usually be triggered by the last call made by prometheus with that fingerprint.

 Prometheus sets `alert.status` to resolved. this is a clear indication that the request or incident can be resolved.

 ## Build the proxy and generating the test alert